carlosissac/mod12employeetracker/README.md

 ## Features

-* In order to be able to use async/await MySQL2 library was required and connection pool logic was needed to be implemented.
+* In order to be able to use async notation, MySQL2 library was required and connection pool logic was needed to be implemented.

 * All database interface methods are invoqued using async/await notation.